 From our travelers, we hear that a dog sledding tour is always an unforgettable experience that seems to encapsulate the essence of Greenland with its wild and majestic landscape you get to drive through.
 The tour offers a mix of excitement and humility, as it is special to experience the incredible endurance of the sled dogs, their way of working together, and the interplay between dogs and musher.

 For the trip, you will be provided with warm leather clothing and good boots with adequate insulation to withstand the cold.
-Along the way, the driver will explain how to control and care for the dogs.
+The dog handler will explain how to control and care for the dogs along the way.

 Sightseeing Kangerlussuaq, historical roots and the Greenlandic sled dog.